httpsDany/Society_Finance_Managment/README.md

 Also i have tried deploying the backend in a free hosting platform however the latency is high and it needs some polishing.
 link: https://society-finance-managment-jlkn.onrender.com/docs

+Note: This project turned out to be a failure, but i did my best, i will continue to work on my skills.